The Style Guidelines That I Follow

 Time Formats

 For my own personal use, I prefer to write times using the 24-hour clock, such as “17:05.”
 It’s clear and brief, easier to keep track of time-zone differences, and it makes more sense to me than counting the hours up two times in one day.
 This is also the system that Read Me First! recommends.
-But I recognize that most people don’t use this format, so in my translations I only use 24-hour time if I think that it will be welcome; usually I write times in the format “5:05 pm.”
+But I recognize that most people don’t use this format, so in my translations I only use 24-hour time if I think that it will be welcome; usually I write times formatted like “5:05 pm.”

 Transliteration